 There’s a lot of talk about “WA’s hottest chef” at the moment, and I’m glad.
 Paul’s a lovely, down to earth guy, who happens to be doing extraordinary things with foods most people haven’t heard of.
 Paul forages for ingredients that our very land has been offering up for thousands of years.
 We met last year at a Fervor pop-up dinner in Busselton, where I had a chance to speak, and also, bring some apples to the menu.
 The smell of saltbush recalled summer time running through dunes to the beach.
 With Fervor and fire, saltbush scented memories became dainty crisps, paired with a native lime spliced gin aperitif.
 Nothing less than of my whole childhood in a moment (minus the gin!).

-The Fervor experience is unlike any other long table “this or that” you’ve been to.
+The Fervor experience is unlike any other long table.
 Why?
-Paul Iskov’s an artist.
-He’s highly attuned to his craft, going after what moves him.
+Paul Iskov’s an artist, attuned to his craft, going after what moves him.
 That’s why Fervor is so special, and inimitable.
-No event is the same, every location bringing its own story.
 For our first pop-up dining event at Stellar Violets, this will be an intimate event.
 A gathering for a few, in a special setting we’re yet to share with the world.
 I couldn’t think of better people to work with than Fervor: Paul, Steph and their team.

 Our story began in 2012 here in my hometown Manjimup, when I brought together a few friends to found Stellar Violets Life Library, Living Museum and Gallery.
 Our vision was, is, to create an arts & cultural hub, a place for people to connect intimately to food provenance and the land.
 Working alongside my Dad in his large scale apple orchard business, I saw how little was understood about apples.
 Few who called really knew what time of year we picked fruit.